 Absolutely not.

 Millions of travelers visit Southeast Asia every year without issues.
-Knowing about common scams doesn’t make travel stressful — it makes it smoother.
+Knowing about these 5 common Southeast Asia scams doesn’t make travel stressful — it makes it smoother.

 With basic awareness, Southeast Asia remains one of the most rewarding, affordable, and traveler-friendly regions in the world.